wertercatt/pokecommunity-grab/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found at irc.efnet.org #{{IRC_CHANNEL}}.
+We can be found at irc.efnet.org #outofsteam.